 Shrikant, better known as MC Sher, is a self-made rapper.
 He’s full of swagger and rides his emotions on his chest.
 Like every other successful rapper, he believes the true art is the result of a feud between man and his needs.
 Desperation, angst, hunger brings a man close to the art.
 He knows this because behind his success, lies his broken family.
 His mother has run away, leaving him to fend for his family and drunk father, who doesn’t lose a second berating him.
 And this bothers Shrikant so much that he vents it out on the mike by transforming himself into MC Sher.
 Like an Achilles heel, his family bothers him so much that he loses to a fellow rapper during the rap battle, as he’s left seething with anger with the attack on his personal life.
 Perhaps he sees his past, his struggling days in Murad and that’s why he becomes his mentor, probably because he didn’t have one.
 Sher becomes Murad’s mentor in every sense, as other than the art of rapping, he guides him in every step of life.
 He explains to Murad that it’s only us who think about caste, creed and colour before choosing the person.
 Murad sees the one half of the elder brother in him, who held his hands in tough times, Moin being the other one.

 ‘Gully Boy’ isn’t only a movie.
-It’s an essay on people, life, choices.
+It’s poetry on screen about people, their lives, their choices and its repercussions.
+It’s about achieving the unthinkable, desiring the insurmountable.
 And of course, music.